Seneca Niagara Casino & Hotel: Expansion

 In February 2008, the Seneca Gaming Corp. announced the expansion of the Seneca Niagara Casino & Hotel Property.
 It added more hotel rooms, and other amenities.
 It acquired Fallsville Splash Park, located next to the Seneca Niagara Casino, which was condemned by the State of New York and transferred to the Seneca Gaming Corporation.
 It was demolished for Phase 2 of expansion of the Niagara Falls casino.

-Legal Issues
+Legal issues

 Adjacent properties owned by Seneca Gaming Corp.

 Adjacent properties owned by the Seneca Gaming Corporation are not located on Seneca territory owned by the Nation, therefore it is technically illegal to put slot machines or provide for gambling.
 The Splash Park Property where Phase 2 of expansion is to take place is also located on non-sovereign land.

 The former Convention Center is located on sovereign land, and the casino is operated by Gaming Corporation.

-Taxing of non-sovereign adjacent properties owned by the Gaming Corporation

-Use of the surrounding area adjacent to the Seneca Niagara Casino by the Seneca Nation for gaming has been the subject of a class-action lawsuit filed by attorney John Bartolomei in October 2010 on behalf of Fallsite LLC and residents who are angry over a 4% tax hike to be passed in 2011.
-The Seneca Niagara Casino is located on sovereign land owned by the Seneca Nation of Indians.

-But, the land adjacent to the casino, including parking garages adjacent to Niagara St., the site of a former Pizza Hut on the corner of Niagara St. and John B. Daly Blvd., the Holiday Inn property on the corner of 3rd Street and Duggar Drive, the former Niagara Aerospace Museum in between 3rd and 4th Streets and Niagara Street and Wendel Way, the former E. Dent Lackey Plaza (now a parking lot) in between Wendel Way, Duggar Drive, 3rd Street and 4th Street, former private homes on 5th and 6th Streets, and the Splash Park Property on the corner of Falls Street and John B. Daly Blvd, are owned by the Seneca Gaming Corporation.
-The Seneca Gaming Corporation is non-sovereign and therefore taxable, but was left off the city tax rolls.
-If taxed, the corporation would be the largest payer of taxes in the City of Niagara Falls.

-Other properties

-The Seneca Nation operates other gaming casinos on its property in New York state:

-Seneca Allegany Casino - This facility in Salamanca, New York, on the Allegany Indian Reservation, features a casino, spa, six restaurants and a new hotel completed in 2007.

-Seneca Buffalo Creek Casino - Seneca Nation's newest casino is located in downtown Buffalo, New York.
+Accolades

+In 2023, the resort was ranked sixth on a list of the Ten Best Casinos Outside Las Vegas by USA Today in their 10 Best Readers Choice Awards.